kimasplund/timewise-guardian/clients/linux/README.md

 - Support for time limits and restrictions
 - Real-time notifications
 - Integration with Home Assistant
-- Runs as a systemd service with root privileges
+- Runs as a systemd service
 - Automatic updates and monitoring
 - Multi-distribution support (Debian/Ubuntu, Fedora/RHEL, Arch)